JayModha100/Async-Task-Platform-Design/README.md

-# Async-Task-Platform-Design
 Async Task Processing Platform

-A lightweight async job processing system inspired by Celery / Sidekiq, built to understand backend fundamentals like background workers, retries, idempotency, and failure handling.
+A lightweight async job processing system inspired by Celery / Sidekiq, built to understand core backend fundamentals: background workers, retries, idempotency, and failure handling.

-This project focuses on correctness and system design, not external queues or managed services.
+This project intentionally prioritizes correctness and system design over external queues or managed services.

 Problem Statement

-Synchronous APIs should not block on long-running or unreliable tasks (emails, reports, sleeps, integrations).
-This system allows clients to submit jobs that are processed asynchronously by background workers.
+Synchronous APIs should not block on long-running or unreliable tasks (emails, reports, sleeps, third-party calls).
+This system allows clients to submit jobs that are executed asynchronously by background workers.

 High-Level Architecture
 Client